dangyogi/RPOF-STC/source/Article_VI.rst

 The Executive Board is vested with all rights of the State Committee and is authorized to act fully and completely in its stead and on its behalf in all matters that may be brought before it between meetings of the State Committee.
-Furthermore, the Executive Board shall be considered a competent tribunal as specified in Section 103.131(7), Florida Statutes, for the express purpose of considering any member or officer for removal by declaring void his or her election or appointment.
+Furthermore, the Executive Board shall be considered a competent tribunal as specified in `Section 103.131(7), Florida Statutes`_, for the express purpose of considering any member or officer for removal by declaring void his or her election or appointment.
 The Executive Board is fully empowered to take any actions appropriate for censure or discipline of any officer or member for cause, including removal from office or